MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 10. Press **ESC** to exit the running app.

-## Task \#5: Add visual indicators
+## Task \#6: Add visual indicators

-Usability of a mobile app significantly improves when, in addition to the text information, the visual indicators are provided.
+Usability of a mobile app significantly improves when visual indicators are provided.
 In this task, we will add an icon indicating if a visitor can be checked in or checked out.

 1. Select **Insert** tab